MolBIFFM/diana/README.md

 3.9.1.
 Source code is formatted automatically using YAPF 0.32.0.

 ## Command Line Interface
 Instructions can be displayed by running the following command:

 ```
 python3 diana/diana.py --help
 ```

-Configuration is detailed below.
-Configuration files referring to published data sets referenced below are included in this repository.
+Configuration of workflows is detailed below.
+Examples of configuration files referring to published data sets referenced below are included in this repository.

 ## Configuration
 A workflow consists of the assembly of a protein-protein interaction network,